koljapluemer/linguanodon/docs/set-based-learning.md

   - I ??? to go.
   - I have ??? go.
   - I have to ???.
+- Based on these, create the following `FlashcardExercise` variations:
+  - `front`: target lang sentence with cloze, br, native sentence `back`: target lang sentence "unclozed", with `<mark>` surrounding the word that was clozed on the front
+  - `front`: native sentence with cloze, br, target lang sentence `back`: native sentence "unclozed" in the same way

 - Cloze cards should be specifically designed like this:
   - `front:` clozed sentence